Robust Path-following for Keplerian Orbits: Problem Statement

 The radial and transverse accelerations will act in the following equations of motion on the osculating plane:

-in which $\theta$ is an angle representing the particle's position.
+in which $\theta$ is a virtual arc-length representing the particle's position, for $\theta \in [0;\theta_f]$, where $\theta_f$ is the total virtual arc-length.
 Noting that the specific angular momentum can be represented as $h=r^2\dot{\theta}$, we can reduce the equations of motion to:

-The missing normal component is responsible for changing the osculating orbital plane.
+The missing normal component is responsible for varying the osculating orbital plane.
 Its effect can be checked by obtaining the temporal variation of the specific angular momentum:

-Because $\dot{\vec{h}}= \dot{h}\hat{h} + h\dot{\hat{h}}$, and using Eqs. \ref{eq:RTN_versors} with a simple derivation similar to the one for obtaining polar coordinates, one can check that the RTN frame will follow the subsequent equations of motion:
+Because $\dot{\vec{h}}= \dot{h}\hat{h} + h\dot{\hat{h}}$, and using Eqs. \ref{eq:RTN_unit vectors} with a simple derivation similar to the one for obtaining polar coordinates, one can check that {the normal basis of the RTN frame} will follow the subsequent equations of motion:

-These are the equivalent to the Frenet-Serret formulas, but for RTN coordinates.
-To the best of our knowledge, although the RTN is extensively applied in astrodynamics and dynamical astronomy, this is the first time that its formulas equivalent to the Frenet-Serret are presented in the literature.